DataDog/datadog-serverless-functions/aws/logs_monitoring/README.md

 - To use `EXCLUDE_AT_MATCH` add it as an environment variable and set its value to a regular expression.
 Logs matching the regular expression will be excluded.
 - To use `INCLUDE_AT_MATCH` add it as an environment variable and set its value to a regular expression.
 If not excluded by `EXCLUDE_AT_MATCH`, logs matching the regular expression will be included.
 - If a log matches both the inclusion and exclusion criteria, it will be excluded.
+- Filtering rules are applied to the full JSON-formatted log, including any metadata that is automatically added by the function.

 ## 8. (optional) Multiline Log support for s3